How important is it for a writer to be able to discern the difference between good writing and bad writing?

 - Get out of your comfort zone once in awhile.
 If you’re a journalist, read some poetry.
 If you like science fiction, read a little Shakespeare.
 Write outside of your form and genre, too.

 - Nothing makes a piece of writing pop like triggering readers’ senses.
-The cool, sweet bite of a candy cane can set a holiday scene more vividly than ten pages of description.
+The cool, sweet bite of a red-and-white striped candy cane can set a holiday scene more vividly than ten pages of description.

 - Do some legwork.
 Are you writing a scene that takes place at a baseball park?
 Go to a game.
 Bring your notebook.

 - Know the difference between a metaphor and a simile.
 Use them wisely.